What Is an AI SEO Service? A Complete Guide for Marketing Teams

 A modern content system builds topical authority clusters - 25 or more interlinked articles per subject area - that demonstrate genuine expertise to search engines.
 Each piece is engineered with proper heading hierarchy, FAQ sections optimized for AI Overviews, internal linking, and schema markup.

 This produces compounding returns.
 A single article might generate modest traffic.
-A cluster of 30 articles covering a topic from every angle signals authority that individual pieces never can.
+A deep cluster that covers a topic from every angle signals authority that individual pieces never can.
 The data shows 40 to 70 percent ranking improvements within three to six months of building content depth in a subject area.

 3. GEO Visibility